Before you begin

-Ministerial content is dedicated to a minister.
+Ministerial content is content that is attributed to a minister.
 It’s distinct from an agency or departmental content.
-Ministerial content is of a more political nature than agency content, which is apolitical.
-Agencies or departments are unlikely to ever work with (that is publish, republish, or retweet) ministerial content.
+Ministerial content may be of a more political nature than agency content, which in line with public sector values, must be apolitical.

 Why manage ministerial content?

 The Victorian Public Service’s role is to provide high-quality, professional support to the government and its ministers – free of political influence or bias.
 As such, your task is to distinguish between: